testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/test-data-options.md

 ---

-When creating test steps using the test step recorder in Testsigma, there are various types of test data that you can use.
+When creating test steps using the test recorder in Testsigma, there are various types of test data that you can use.
 In this document, we will discuss how to add that test data during recording test steps for a web project in Testsigma.

 Learn more about [test data types.](https://testsigma.com/docs/test-data/types/overview/)